JesseChomba/JesseChomba/README.md

 - 🔭 I’m currently working on **my own projects for learning**

-- 🌱 I’m currently learning **Django,Data Visualization,Machine Learning/AI, Linux and System Admin**
+- 🌱 I’m currently learning **Django,Data Visualization,Machine Learning/AI, Linux and System Admin and java Springboot**

 - 👯 I’m looking to collaborate on **more projects realting to data analysis, ML/AI, BAsh Scripting**